bauom/WarpCore/docs/overview.md

 # Inference Library Overview

-This library (`inference-lib`) provides a unified, type-safe interface in Rust for interacting with various inference backends, including both cloud-based APIs (like OpenAI, Anthropic) and local LLM engines (like Llama.cpp).
+This library (`warpcore`) provides a unified, type-safe interface in Rust for interacting with various inference backends, including both cloud-based APIs (like OpenAI, Anthropic) and local LLM engines (like Llama.cpp).

 ## Goal